15 Best Fighting-Type Pokemon of All Generations, Ranked

 Conkeldurr

 Many believed that 2,000 years ago, humans learned the art of making concrete through the help of a Conkeldurr.
-This Pokémon is a pure Fighting-type and the final form in the evolution chart of Timburr.
+This Pokemon is a pure Fighting-type and the final form in the evolution chart of Timburr.

-Holding a couple of solid concrete pillars makes Conkeldurr a pretty slow Pokémon.
-Its base speed stat is only 45, which is why it’s rare to see a Conkeldurr move first in a Pokémon battle.
+Holding a couple of solid concrete pillars makes Conkeldurr a pretty slow Pokemon.
+Its base speed stat is only 45, which is why it’s rare to see a Conkeldurr move first in a Pokemon battle.

-If Conkeldurr manages to land a successful blow to the enemy team, it is almost guaranteed to bring significant damage or even a one-hit KO to a Pokémon with low defense.
+If Conkeldurr manages to land a successful blow to the enemy team, it is almost guaranteed to bring significant damage or even a one-hit KO to a Pokemon with low defense.

-Conkeldurr’s speed can also become an advantage if you will pair it with a Pokémon that knows the move Trick Room.
+Conkeldurr’s speed can also become an advantage if you will pair it with a Pokemon that knows the move Trick Room.

 14. Mienshao (Base Stat Total: 510)